-Microservices are an architectural paradigm that combine many different concepts and best practices, including domain-driven design, continuous delivery, platform and infrastructure automation, scalable systems, polyglot programming and persistence.
+Microservices are an architectural paradigm that combines many different concepts and best practices, including domain-driven design, continuous delivery, platform and infrastructure automation, scalable systems, polyglot programming, and persistence.
 They represent a practical implementation of Robert C Martin’s single-responsibility principle, which essentially states that things that change for the same reason should be grouped together, while things that change for different reasons should be separated.
-Applied in practice, applications can be split out into a set of distinct and separate microservices that can be combined and reused as required, but can also be developed, deployed and maintained independently.
+Applied in practice, applications can be split out into a set of distinct and separate microservices that can be combined and reused as required, but can also be developed, deployed, and maintained independently.

 This is also great when it comes to future-proofing your trading system; individual microservices can be upgraded to leverage new and emerging technologies, without having to change the entire system.
 An example is cloud migrations.
 These are typically multi-year programmes that can be quite costly and potentially disruptive.
 Due to project plans and dependencies, this may also mean that core trading system upgrades are deprioritised until the migration is complete, which can impact performance and competitiveness against other market participants.
 We’ve worked with some of our banking clients to help them implement a two-stage process for managing cloud migrations of essential trading systems.
 The first step is to break down their monolithic trading systems into microservices.
 These can then be migrated incrementally to the cloud, with minimal disruption.

 Using microservice-based architectures, as we’ve seen, has a whole host of benefits.
-It enables better teamworking, on a more distributed basis – a trend which has been emerging over the past decade but has been rapidly accelerated in the course of the Covid-19 pandemic.
+It enables better teamwork, on a more distributed basis – a trend that has been emerging over the past decade but has been rapidly accelerated in the course of the Covid-19 pandemic.
 Ultimately, it allows organisations to better have better control over their technology strategy and infrastructure.

-- Chronicle FIX is a performance optimised, full-featured, asset class agnostic FIX Engine, the engine can be deployed standalone or in conjunction with other microservices, including Chronicle’s MarketGateway and MarketGateKeeper.
-Using this as a starting point, Chronicle has developed tailored solutions for individual firms, providing low-latency pricing, auto hedging, order management and market connectivity.
+- Chronicle FIX is a performance optimised, full-featured, asset class agnostic FIX Engine.
+The FIX engine seamlessly integrates with Chronicle’s Microservices including our EFX components, Matching Engine, and custom Microservices.
+Using this as a starting point, Chronicle has developed tailored solutions for individual firms, providing low-latency pricing, auto hedging, order management, and market connectivity.

 This definition was taken from Jetinder Singh’s very useful article on the “The What, Why and How of a Microservices Architecture: 8 Keys to Help You Get Started Today”